zahaibalig/huldra/docs/DEVELOPMENT-GUIDELINES.md

   - When the assignee is ready, they should make a new PR towards `dev` from the new feature branch
 - Never revert a merged and closed PR

+### Security Vulnerabilities from Dependabot

+- See `Security-Vulnerabilities.md` for more details.

 ### Versioning and Releases

 - We use [software versioning](https://en.wikipedia.org/wiki/Software_versioning) on our releases